Graduate Admissions FAQ

 The virtual interviews are typically completed by the end of February.

-Common reasons for an application to be declined for admission from the College of Graduate Studies include: unavailability of appropriate faculty research supervisor(s); and/or unavailability of funding for the applicant; an applicant’s less competitive academic record; and simply the limited number of spots available in our Psychology graduate programs.
+Common reasons for an application to be declined for admission include: unavailability of appropriate faculty research supervisor(s); and/or unavailability of funding for the applicant; an applicant’s less competitive academic record; and simply the limited number of spots available in our Psychology graduate programs.

 In addition, another valid reason for decline may be that the applicant pool of any given year was extraordinarily competitive, such that the declined student may have easily met the minimum standards but was considered less strong compared to other applicants for that particular year.